noenomblot/ADA_P3-jekyll/_includes/intra_cluster_analysis.md

 The natural follow-up question is whether this locally intense burst of activity mattered for the Gaming cluster as a whole.
 Here, the answer is more restrained.

-Neither **r/pokemon** nor **r/pokemongo** ranks among the top ten subreddits by total hyperlink interactions within the cluster (see [Figure ???](#fig-plot-top-subreddits-gaming)).
+Neither **r/pokemon** nor **r/pokemongo** ranks among the top ten subreddits by total hyperlink interactions within the cluster (see Figure [19](#fig-plot-top-subreddits-gaming)).
 As a result, their sudden rise, while highly visible at the local level, is insufficient to shift the global structure of the Gaming cluster.

 Highly dominant communities such as **r/leagueoflegends** exert far greater gravitational pull, effectively dampening the cluster-wide impact of even globally popular releases.
 In this sense, *Pokémon GO* represents a **localized shock** — powerful within its immediate neighborhood, yet unable to overcome the structural inertia imposed by entrenched hubs.